 DECLARE @ExpressionToSearch varchar(100) SET @ExpressionToSearch = 'Learn SQL Server 2014 with Examples in Tutorial Gateway' --Searching for a existent word --37 SELECT CHARINDEX('in', @ExpressionToSearch) AS 'SQLCHARINDEX' --Searching from specific position – 20 SELECT CHARINDEX('in', @ExpressionToSearch, 20) AS 'SQLCHARINDEX' --Searching for a non-existent word –0 SELECT CHARINDEX('CHARINDEX', @ExpressionToSearch) AS 'SQLCHARINDEX'

-It also allows you to search for substring in a string within the column values.
-In this SQL Server example, we are going to find the index position of an Empty Space inside the Department Name column
+The SQL CHARINDEX function also allows you to search for substrings in a string within the column values.
+In this SQL Server example, we will find the index position of an Empty Space inside the Department Name column.

 SELECT [FirstName] ,[LastName] ,[DepartmentName] ,CHARINDEX(' ', [DepartmentName]) AS [Space Position] FROM [Employe]

 If you observe the second record, Although it has Empty space at multiple locations, it displayed the value 4.
-It is because CHARINDEX will display the location of a first occurrence, and it does not care about the other occurrences.
+It is because SQL Server CHARINDEX will display the location of a first occurrence and does not care about the other occurrences.

-In this example, We are going to find the index position of a @ symbol present in Email address column using the string CHARINDEX in SQL.
+In this example, we will find the index position of a @ symbol present in the Email address column using the string CHARINDEX.